Decomposable Formulation of Transmission Constraints for Decentralized Power Systems Optimization: Computational performance

 \section{Computational performance}

 The computational performance of the proposed formulation was evaluated on the Security-Constrained Unit Commitment Problem (SCUC), a challenging NP-hard problem used, for example, to clear the day-ahead electricity markets.
 Besides transmission and N-1 security, other enforced constraints included (i) maximum and minimum generation limits, (ii) ramping restrictions and (iii) minimum uptime and downtime.
 In our experiments, the decentralized phase-angle formulation from Subsection~\ref{subsec:dectheta} was used as a baseline.
-Both formulations were implemented in Julia 1.2 and JuMP 0.19, and shared the same ADMM code.
-The package IBM ILOG CPLEX 12.8 was used as MIQP and QP solver.
-Experiments were run on a single node of the Bebop cluster at Argonne National Laboratory (Intel Xeon E5-2695v4, 36 cores, 128GBDDR4).
+Both formulations were implemented in Julia 1.5 and JuMP 0.21, and shared the same ADMM code.
+IBM ILOG CPLEX 12.9 was used as MIQP and QP solver.
+Experiments were run a desktop computer (AMD Ryzen 9 3950X, 16 cores, 32 threads, 3.5 GHz, 64 GB DDR4).
 A single instance was solved at a time, with one process per zone.
 Inter-process communication was performed via MPI.
 A wallclock time limit of 3600s was imposed over the entire optimization process.